This is the question that has driven me.

 I was inconsolable.
 My entire family was wrought with pain.
 My mother was quite the matriarch of the family.
 She was always so thoughtful and took care of everyone.
 She was an angel and I loved my mother more than life itself.
 She was my soul mate, my best friend, my confidant and my one safe place.
 I was angry at God.
 I was angry at the world.
 I blamed so many for my mother’s death and deeply regretted all of the mistakes I had made with her myself.
 Her dream died that day.
 A soul’s life purpose and passion never got fulfilled before its passing, simply because my mother didn’t have enough confidence in herself or in her gifts.

 I let my dream die with her on that day as well.…… Until now.
-The book I am about to launch, Heal Your Heart ~ Free Your Mind, this is my marathon.
-Hopefully you will soon be holding it in your hands!
-You will find it at www.BrandysBook.com .
+My book, Heal Your Heart ~ Free Your Mind, is my marathon.
+You will find it at www.BrandysBook.com.
 When you buy it, you will find out how to get $1,100.00 worth of bonuses from many amazing teachers that you probably already know and love!

 With Much Love and Gratitude,